Kayli/logspub/linguistics.md

     - service the target - kill enemy
     - radiation enhancement device - neutron bomb
     - incontinent ordinance - bombs or missiles that inadvertently strike friendly forces or sites

+- jargon
+  - specialized language of trade, profession or similar group
+  - such as that used by doctors, lawyers, engineers, educators
+  - as a doublespeak
+    - pretentious, obscure, and esoteric terminology used to give an air of profundity, authority, and prestige to speakers and their subject matter.
+    - makes simple appear complex, the ordinary - profound, the obvious - insightful

 ## other interesting stuff